YanAnderson-bit/YanAnderson-bit/README.md

 - 👋 Hi, I’m @YanAnderson-bit
-- 👀 I’m interested in frontend/backend and mobile development
+- 👀 I’m interested in frontend/backend and mobile development and learning different tecnologies
-- 🌱 I’m currently learning and working as a full stack developer with React,React Native and  NodeJS
+- 🌱 I’m currently learning and working as a full stack developer using mainly React,React Native   NodeJS.
 - 📫 How to reach me: yan.anderson135@gmail.com

 <!---